 These are disc “extrusions “, where the jam of the disc “donut” oozes out through a defect in the fibrous “dough”.
-These cause signs through a mixture of contusion and compression. can often have dramatic neurological signs but can often do well with surgery.
-For anatomical reasons discs usually extrude either to the left or to the right.
+These cause signs through a mixture of contusion and compression.
+Can often have dramatic neurological signs but can often do well with surgery.
+For anatomical reasons, discs usually extrude to the left or right.
 Sometimes the disc material can travel a way up or down the spinal canal or around the spinal cord to sit at the side or even occasionally above the cord.
-But most times it sits in a clump under the spinal cord at the level where it extruded.
+But it often sits in a clump under the spinal cord at the level where it extruded.
 Type 1-disc lesions most often occur in chondrodystrophic dogs like Dachshunds.

-These are low volume, high velocity injuries where a small piece of disc material extrudes and impacts into the spinal cord with contusion but negligible compression.
+These are low volume, high-velocity injuries where a small piece of disc material extrudes and impacts the spinal cord with contusion but negligible compression.
 These are not surgically treated because the aim of surgery is to reduce compression, and this isn’t a significant feature in type 3-disc disease.

 The neurological signs that we see depend on the level of the injury and how badly the neurological structures are compromised.

 At West Midlands Referrals we've grade the severity of the signs of disc disease as follows:

 - Grade 1/5.
 These are painful but not there are not neurological signs.